Auxilor/auxilor.github.io/docs/home.md

 You can save up to 30% on the Plugins by buying the Eco Pack bundle.
 Available on [Polymart](https://polymart.org/bundle/615/eco-pack) and [BuiltByBit](https://builtbybit.com/resources/bundle/ecopack.3418/).

-:::infoImportant
+:::info Important
-The contents of this documentation is for the latest versions of eco and all plugins.
+The contents of this documentation are for the latest versions of eco and all plugins.
 If you're using an older version, some features or options may not be available or supported.
 :::